 Upgrading access routes

-So that access routes to the base tunnels can likewise match the increasing demand, Switzerland is investing a further CHF 1.7 billion (current costs including interest and VAT), essentially on new signalling that will allow trains to run in quicker succession.
+So that access routes to the base tunnels can also meet the increasing demand, Switzerland is investing a further CHF 1.7 billion (current costs including interest and VAT), essentially on new signalling that will allow trains to run in quicker succession.

-Switzerland has agreed on international treaties with Germany (1996) and Italy (1999) for upgrades to access routes in neighbouring countries.
+Switzerland has agreed with Germany (1996/2021) and Italy (1999) on upgrades to access routes in neighbouring countries.
 It was decided that the German Rhine valley route and the various Italian access routes should be upgraded for the NRLA “to keep pace with demand”.
 This work is in progress and is reviewed regularly by bilateral committees.

 In addition, a number of obstacles are being overcome at home and in northern Italy enabling taller and longer trains to operate.
 Whilst the base tunnels and the Lötschberg base line are already designed for loading semitrailers with a 4m corner height, this was not possible on the access routes for the Gotthard axis.
-In 2014 the government therefore commissioned the modification of various tunnels, platform roofs and overhead lines.
-This will facilitate through traffic on the Swiss North-South axis by the end of 2020 of containers and semitrailers with a 4m corner height.
+In 2014 the government therefore commissioned the modification of various tunnels, platform roofs and overhead lines to accommodate the through traffic of containers and semitrailers with a 4m corner height on the Swiss North-South axis by the end of 2020.
 This is important, as combined transport with a 4m corner height is a rapidly growing segment.
-Switzerland is also financing corresponding profile modifications on the Italian Luino line so that important 4m transport loading terminals can be completed on time.
+Switzerland also financed corresponding profile modifications on the Italian Luino line so that important 4m transport loading terminals can be completed on time.
+It is also making further funds available for the necessary modifications on the Simplon-Novara line.